 - To connect Berlin's various termini via then unsettled hinterland, the Ringbahn (ring/circle rail) was built and opened in 1871.
 Berlin would only later grow into the ring to make it an urban artery.
 It's dubbed Hundekopf (dog's head) due to its form and became an important technical boundary; beside being the outer limit of fare zone A and having an autobahn around half of it, it's also an official no-go area for dirty diesel cars.

-- Between 1890 and the turn of the century, the congested Vorortbahnen (suburban rails) and the Ringbahn got second sets of double tracks for a likewise functional separation.
+- Between 1890 and the turn of the century, the congested Vorortbahnen (suburban rail) and the Ringbahn got second sets of double tracks for a likewise functional separation.
 A special fare system was introduced by 1891.

 - In 1924-30, the whole system underwent third rail electrification on par with the U-Bahn.
-On December 1, 1930, the system got rebranded as Stadtschnellbahn (city rapid railway) or S-Bahn for short, the mother of all other systems. note The last tracks to Wannsee were converted in 1933.
+On December 1, 1930, the system got rebranded as Stadtschnellbahn (city rapid railway) or S-Bahn for short, the mother of all other systems.
+The last tracks to Wannsee were converted in 1933.